tremby/contentful-multitext/README.md

 The [`extension.json`](/extension.json) file in the repository is set up to point to [unpkg](https://unpkg.com/), which acts as a CDN for the latest version of this extension published to NPM.

-This means all you have to do is point Contentful to this to this the `extension.json` file:
+This means all you have to do is point Contentful to this file:

 1. Space settings
 2. "Add extension" button